 The same goes for password managers — although these are effective in securing a large number of unique passwords, many users still do not use them, let alone trust them.
 According to a survey conducted by Password Manager and YouGov, 65% of Americans distrust password managers.

 Given the nefarious uses by cybercriminals with regard to stolen credentials, it is vital to have more promotional campaigns that highlight the importance of creating strong, unique, and secure passwords and storing them in password managers.
-Indeed, users and organizations can only benefit greatly from the widespread adoption of credential security recommendations.
+Indeed, users and organisations can only benefit greatly from the widespread adoption of credential security recommendations.